Frequently asked questions about the Independence Day reception

 What is the dress code for the reception?
 What about medals and decorations?

-- The dress code for the reception is formal, that is, long evening dress, national costume, white tie and tails, dark suit or uniform corresponding to formal dress.
-Tuxedos are not worn at the Independence Day reception
+• The dress code for the Independence Day reception is formal: long evening dress or national costume for women, and white tie and tails, dark suit, or a uniform corresponding to formal dress for med.

 What do I say when greeting?
 Who greets the Presidential couple first?